 - b.
-1. During 2014, mainly in the second half of the year, the Russian economy was subject to sanctions imposed on it by the west and in the last quarter of 2014, the Russian economy experienced a serious deterioration which resulted, inter alia, in the weakening of Russian Rouble in relation to the US Dollar by about 72%.
-In the second half of 2014 and principally in December of that year, due to the decline in oil prices, the aggravation of the sanctions imposed by the West due to geopolitical instability in east Ukraine and the devaluation of the Russian Rouble, the Central Bank of Russia raised the interbank interest rate from 5.5% in January 2014 to 17%.
+During 2014, mainly in the second half of the year, the Russian economy was 1. subject to sanctions imposed on it by the west and in the last quarter of 2014, the Russian economy experienced a serious deterioration which resulted, Inter Alia, in the weakening of Russian Rubal in relation to the U.S. dollar by about 72%.
+In the second half of 2014 and principally in December of that year, due to the decline in oil prices, the aggravation of the sanctions imposed by the West due to Geopolitical instability in the East Ukraine and the devaluation of the Russian Ruble, the Central Bank of Russia raised the interbank interest rate from 5.5% in January 2014 to 17%.
 International rating agencies (S&P Moody's and Fitch Ratings) gradually lowered Russia's credit rating to BB+/Baa3 with a negative outlook.
-After the balance sheet date through the date of signing the financial statements, the Rouble dropped another 9% in its value in relation to the US Dollar.
+After the balance sheet date through the date of signing the financial statements, the Ruble dropped another 9% in its value in relation to the U.S dollar.
 During February and March 2015 the Central Bank of Russia lowered the interbank interest to 14%. - 2.
-On 18 December 2014, the trustees of the holders of the Company's debentures (series A-F) called for a meeting to obtain reports from the Company's representatives regarding the developments in the Company's business affairs and to discuss and decide upon on actions to be taken to protect the rights of the creditors.
+On December 18, 2014, the trustees of the holders of the Company's debentures (series A-F) called for a meeting for obtaining reports from the Company's representatives regarding the developments in the Company's business affairs and for discussing and deciding on actions to be taken to protect the rights of the creditors.

-On the same date and following the announcement of the trustees of the holders of the Company's debentures, the Company announced that in view of the fluctuations in the Russian markets, the scheduled meeting of the holders of debentures and their appeals to the Company, the Company's Board had decided to defer the principal and interest payments to the holders of debentures (series A-B) which were due on 31 December 2014.
+On the same date and following the announcement of the trustees of the holders of the Company's debentures, the Company announced that in view of the fluctuations in the Russian markets, the scheduled meeting of the holders of debentures and their appeals to the Company, the Company's Board decided to defer the principal and interest payments to the holders of debentures (series A-B) which were due on December 31, 2014.

-In addition on the same date, the rating agencies (S&P Maalot and Midroog) announced the lowering of the Company's rating to iICC and B1 with negative outlooks, respectively, this among others, following the Company's announcement of deferring the debenture payments of December 2014.
+In addition on the same date, the rating agencies (S&P Maalot and Midroog) announced the lowering of the Company's rating to ilCC and B1 with negative outlooks, respectively, this among others, following the Company's announcement of deferring the debenture payments of December 2014.